 The Town of Lauderdale-By-The-Sea (LBTS) is the most popular spot for beach diving in Florida!
 Snorkelers are always surprised at the abundance of sea life they see on the reef that is located just 100 yards off the beach throughout most of the length of the Town.

-It’s with good reason that our seaside village of 6,000 residents is known as the Florida's Beach Diving Capital.
+It’s with good reason that our seaside village of 6,000 residents is known as Florida’s Beach Diving Capital.
 With even prettier reefs located a 10 minute swim further out, divers wading into the water with their tanks and red-and-white-striped Diver Down flags are a part of everyday life here.
 Because the reefs are in shallow water, beach divers enjoy extended bottom time — and are happy to keep the $55 charter boat fee in their waterproof wallets.

 Located just north of Fort Lauderdale, LBTS oozes with Old Florida charm and celebrates its amazing sea life.
 Visitors entering the Town on Commercial Boulevard are welcomed by an 18-foot tall sculpture of a coral reef.
 With reef-themed artwork dotting our downtown district, casual restaurants with lots of live music, and hotels right on the beach, divers will feel right at home when staying here.